etherbits/astro-portfolio/src/content/projects/en/neoTbilisi.md

 ---
 id: neoTbilisi
-description: E-Base is a web application for managing TV shows and movies, conceived as my final project for Harvard University's CS50 course.
+description: Neo Tbilisi is a web application designed for chatting with AI models trained in the Georgian language and culture.
-  The application retrieves data from The Movie Database (TMDB) and enables users to curate their own media list linked to their account.
+  Powered by Next.js on the front end, it utilizes Flask and Python on the back end to facilitate seamless interactions with the chatbot.
+We set up route handler endpoints in Next.js to stream data from the Flask API to the client.
-  As the sole developer, I assumed responsibility for both the front-end and back-end development of this project.
+  Your virtual guide offers helpful insights and information about Georgia's capital.
 ---